Web Site: http://www.berkshireminyan.org/

 Our services are entirely member-run and participatory.
-Members volunteer to lead services, chant Torah and Haftarah, give divrei Torah, and handle all administrative duties.
+Members volunteer to lead services, chant Torah and Haftarah, give divrei Torah, and handle administrative duties.
 Our structure provides that each service is unique, but all are inclusive, meaningful, spirited, and accessible to participants of all backgrounds.
 During Covid, attendance is limited to those who are fully vaccinated.

-Our services are lay-led, liturgically traditional and conducted largely in Hebrew.
-We use Siddur Sim Shalom for Shabbat and Festivals as our prayer book and Mahzor Lev Shalem for the High Holidays.
-Services include P'sukei De-zimra, Shaharit, Torah reading (triennial), Haftarah and Musaf.
-A d’var Torah in English, presented by one of the congregants, followed by a discussion, is normally a part of the service.
+Our services are conducted largely in Hebrew.
+We use Siddur Lev Shalem for Shabbat and festivals.
+Services include Psukei De-zimra, Shaharit, Torah reading (triennial), Haftarah, Musaf, and a d’var Torah (in English) followed by discussion.